-Heinrich Siesmayer and his company Gebrüder Siesmayer built the spa gardens in the style of an English landscape park from 1857 to 1862.
-Even after completion, he still came to “his spa gardens" every Saturday to check that everything was in order.
+Heinrich Siesmayer and his company Gebrüder Siesmayer built the health resort park in the style of an English landscape park from 1857 to 1862.
+Even after its completion, he still came to “his health resort park” every Saturday to make sure everything was as it should be.

-Old trees, thick bushes, airy open spaces and idyllic ponds make the park a place where you can always discover something new.
-Remarkable are the sight and view axes to the Sprudelhof, which integrate the green space perfectly into the cityscape.
-Today it is also the “green lung” of the spa town and is used for walks, sports and recreation.
-The benches with their red-and-white striped sunroofs are characteristic of the spa gardens, inviting you to take a break in the shade in summer.
+Old trees, dense bushes, airy open spaces and idyllic ponds make the park a place where you can always discover something new.
+The visual axes to the Sprudelhof (fountain courtyard) are remarkable, perfectly integrating the green space into the townscape.
+Today it is also the “green lung” of the spa town and is popular for walks, sports and recreation.
+Characteristic of the health resort park are the benches with their red and white striped canopies, which invite you to enjoy a break in the shade in summer.

-"It is one of my greatest achievements in my nearly fifty years of self-employment."
+"It is one of my greatest achievements in almost fifty years of self-employment."

-During a leisurely walk along winding paths you will reach the large pond.
-We recommend a trip by rowing boat or pedal boat - this is the best way to explore the lake, which is home to many water birds.
+A leisurely stroll along winding paths will take you to the Great Pond.
+We recommend a ride on a rowing boat or pedalo this is the best way to explore the lake, which is home to many water birds.

-The whole family can show off their skills on the mini-golf course in the spa gardens.
-A game of chess with oversized pieces challenges brainteasers and even boules lovers can pursue their hobby in the park.
+The whole family can put their skills to the test on the mini-golf course in the health resort park.
+A game of chess with oversized pieces is a challenge for mental athletes, and boules lovers can also pursue their hobby in the park.

 The wooden sun deck offers a lovely view over the Great Pond.
 The spot is also ideal for sunbathing and relaxing.